 Select your graduate program – “Marine and Environmental Affairs, School of”.

 Report all undergraduate and graduate schools.

-Submit official GRE scores.
-TOEFL scores are also required for international students.
+Submit official TOEFL scores for international students.

 Pay fee and submit application.